menkuichan/super-enigma-service/README.md

 ## Installation

-Use the package manager Yarn to install all the dependencies of data-worker.
+Use the package manager Yarn to install all the dependencies of super-enigma-service.

 ```
 yarn install